List of Father Ted characters: Father Fintan Stack

-Father Fintan Stack, played by Brendan Grace, is a truly appalling priest, and the main antagonist in the episode "New Jack City".
+Father Fintan Stack, played by Brendan Grace, is the main antagonist in the episode "New Jack City".
 He comes to the Parochial House as Father Jack's replacement when Jack contracts "hairy hands syndrome" and is sent to St Clabbert's (known informally among the priests as "Jurassic Park").
 Father Stack is rude, obnoxious and destructive.
 His unpleasant habits, in which he engages solely for his own amusement, include: